area map calendar

 Cleveland’s Drag Scene

-The Queens and Kings of CLE
+The Queens and Kings of The Land

-May 19, 2022 Aja Hannah, Image © Nathan Migal
+Image © Nathan Migal

-In Cleveland, our LGBTQA+ community is out and proud — and putting on some pretty incredible shows, too.
+In Cleveland, our LGBTQ+ community is out and proud — and putting on some pretty incredible shows, too.
 Thanks to television shows like “RuPaul’s Drag Race,” drag culture has become more mainstream, and shows are attended by people of all sexualities and genders.
 Drag has been a part of Cleveland for a long time — much longer than you would expect — and there is so more to it than just men performing as women.

 Drag Queens